awslabs/aws-mobile-appsync-sdk-ios/README.md

 - Codegen

-To use the AppSync SDK, you will need to use `aws-appsync-codegen` which helps generated a strongly typed API for your schema.
-You can find the instructions to use the codegen here: https://github.com/awslabs/aws-appsync-codegen
+To use the AppSync SDK, you will need to use `amplify codegen` from the [AWS Amplify CLI](https://aws-amplify.github.io/docs/cli/codegen?sdk=ios) which helps generate a strongly typed API for your schema.
+You can find the instructions to use the codegen here: https://aws-amplify.github.io/docs/ios/api

 ## Sample